asbmr69/Response/README.md

 # Response
-This app is developed by "Tushar Tiwari" and "Anand Singh Badal".
+This app is developed by "Tushar Tiwari","Rishabh Agarwal" and "Anand Singh Badal".

 To use this app in your local machine--